 This Irish pub serves up a menu full of sandwiches and pub fare with some killer weeknight specials.
 Their Reuben, an obvious fan favorite, clocks in at just under $10 and kills it on just about everything we look for in a Reuben – ample meat, crispy bread that practically falls apart when you bite into it, a heaping mound of sauerkraut, and cooked to perfection.

 The only negative was that the sandwich, as served, was a bit dry and could've used more dressing- something easily fixed by asking for more!

 Riley's Pour House is located at 215 East Main Street in Carnegie.

 Smallman Street Deli

-Smallman Street Deli in Squirrel Hill* offers a Reuben that has been in our regular rotations for years as it has what is quite possibly the largest offering of corned beef out of any sandwich featured in this list.
+Smallman Street Deli in the Strip District offers a Reuben that has been in our regular rotations for years as it has what is quite possibly the largest offering of corned beef out of any sandwich featured in this list.

 They are also famous for the Rachel, the counterpart of the Reuben which swaps out the sauerkraut for coleslaw which is just as worthy of an alternative if sauerkraut is not your thing.